10kh-at-rb/poodr/notes/chapter_3.md

 * __Know the order of arguments that must be passed to a message__: `Gear` knows that to initialize a new `Wheel` it needs to pass `rim` then `tire`.

 Our `Gear` class knows way too many things.
 This makes it _unreasonable_.
-Remember that code that is reasonable is code where any change made worth the effort it takes to implement.
+Remember that code that is reasonable is code where any change made is worth the effort it takes to implement.
 Right now, a small change in `Wheel` could cause several changes in `Gear`.

 ### Coupling Between Objects
+Right now we would say that `Gear` and `Wheel` are tightly coupled.
+If you would like to use`Gear` in a another context, `Wheel` has to come with it.
+That means you can't reuse `Gear` in any place that doesn't also have `Wheel` defined.
+It does not have to be this way.

 ### Other Dependencies
+There are two other kinds of dependencies that are not going to be dealt  with in this chapter.
+First there is a dependency that happens when one object sends a a chained message across several objects.
+This is a dangerous kind of dependency because any change on anything along the chain can break your code in several places.
+This is a violation of the "Law of Demeter" and will be dealt with in in Chapter 4, Creating Flexible Interfaces.

+The second kind of dependency are tests.
+The test you write depend on code.
+So when the code changes, the tests often have to change with them.
+This becomes frustrating when the new code still does the same thing but the tests fail because they depended on some specific thing from the old code.
+This will be dealt with in Chapter 9, Designing Cost-Effective Tests.

+The rest of this chapter will be about to avoid any unnecessary dependencies from the the four dependencies mentioned in the _Recognizing Dependencies_ section.

 ## How to write loosely coupled code